SegoCode/RepositoryTemplate/.github/CONTRIBUTING.md

 ## Introduction

-Welcome to the project!
 This document outlines the guidelines and workflows we use for contributing to this repository.
 Following these guidelines helps maintain a clean and efficient collaborative environment.

 ## Initialization